ilya-g/string-replace-benchmark/README.md

 - 'manual': a manual implementation  using `indexOf` and `StringBuilder.append`
 - 'platform': an implementation delegating to `java.lang.String.replace`
-- 'regex': an implementation based on literal regex pattern
+- 'regex': an implementation based on a literal regex pattern and an escaped literal replacement
+- 'regex1': same as above, but using a manual replacement loop
-- 'stdlib': the current implementation in the kotlin-stdlib 1.4.10, just `split(oldValue) + join(newValue)`
+- 'stdlib': the current implementation in the kotlin-stdlib 1.4.10, basically `split(oldValue) + join(newValue)`

 Varying parameters: